 Children demonstrate 'engagement' by finding out and exploring, playing with what they know and by being willing to 'have a go.'
+Adults within the EYFS support this play through extending familiar activities and through questioning and support.

 Active learning-motivation